Page contents

 You won’t struggle to find somewhere to eat breakfast in Sultanahmet, but Green Garden Restaurant Café and Ayasofya Asmaalti Café & Restaurant are two great picks in the area.

 Once you’ve eaten, it’s time to head to Hagia Sofia.
 Join the queue as early as possible, and you won’t have to wait too long.
-As Hagia Sofia is now a mosque, there is no entrance fee, but you can leave a donation if you want to.
+As Hagia Sofia is now a mosque, but there is an entrance fee for those not praying, you will have access to the second floor.
+It’s fantastic and worth the 25 euros.

 After that, hop over the gardens to Blue Mosque, which is one of the most stunning mosques you’ll ever see in your life.
 Again, there’s no fee here, but you will need to queue.